harvard-library/STLee-blacklight/README.md

 ### `lib/harvard/library_cloud/search_builder.rb`
 Blacklight defines a processor chain that can be used to add additional fields to the query.
-We use that here to add the 'search_field' parameter, which is required for the LibraryCloud API, not not Solr
+We use that here to add the 'search_field' parameter, which is required for the LibraryCloud API, but not Solr

 ## Apply custom design

+These change apply a custom design to the default Blacklight installation.
+The home, search, and item detail pages have been updated with the new design.

 ### Changes to `app/controllers/catalog_controller.rb`

-* Configure the "actions" that we want to display for items in the results by removing unwanted actions (`config.show.document_actions.delete()`
+* Configure the "actions" that we want to display for items in the results by removing unwanted actions using `config.show.document_actions.delete()`
 * Define the partials (_FILE.html.erb) that we want to include on the index and item detail pages, in the desired order
 ```ruby